 The interrupt request line is connected to the Interrupt Controller.
 Using the WDT interrupts requires the interrupt controller to be configured first.
-Refer to "Nested Vector Interrupt Controller" on page 26 for details.
+Refer to "Nested Vector Interrupt Controller" on page 21 for details.

 When the CPU is halted in debug mode, the WDT will halt normal operation.
-This peripheral can be forced to continue operation during debugging.
+If the WDT is configured in a way that requires it to be periodically serviced by the CPU through interrupts or similar, improper operation or data loss may result during debugging.
+The WDT can be forced to halt operation during debugging.